Feature #8769: Remove "Snapshot" module and integrate its functionality into the stack

 So anytime in darkroom, pressing like "o" (for example) would show the original image (thus acting as a shortcut to the item zero of the history stack).

-#1 Updated by Henrik Andersson about 8 years ago
+#1 Updated by Henrik Andersson over 8 years ago

 If i dont recall this wrong we talked about to automatically create a snapshot when image is open in darkroom which a keyaccel would enable/disable in full view..